michael-cannon/excel-export-plus/readme.txt

 EE+ allows you to export any type of post data (CPTs included) to excel-friendly formats using an intuitive interface.
 You have the option to select multiple Post Types, specific fields, meta/custom fields, filter values and split files by number of records.

-Supported formats are XLS, XLSx, CSV and ODS.
+Supported formats are XLS, XLSx, and CSV.

 This plugin is platform agnostic by using the open-source PHPExcel library that generates Microsoft-based files without the need to run on a Windows platform.